Is technology making life better or worse? Whose lives is it making it better, and whose lives is it making worse?

 Big Tech is broken.
 Suddenly, a wide range of journalists and politicians agree that something has gone horribly wrong with the internet.
 How can the Left seize this opportunity to advance a radical vision for digital democracy?

 Join us at the Verso Loft on Dec.
-16th for a panel discussion with Cathy O'Neil, Trebor Scholz, Astra Taylor, Evan Malmgreen, and Moira Weigel, moderated by Logic editor Ben Tarnoff, to celebrate the release of our third issue.
+16th for a panel discussion with Cathy O'Neil, Trebor Scholz, Astra Taylor, Evan Malmgren, and Moira Weigel, moderated by Logic editor Ben Tarnoff, to celebrate the release of our third issue.
 Co-sponsored by NYC DSA Tech Action.